cryptocrowd-city/xcrc-wallet/doc/release-notes/bulwark-2.1.0.0.md

-# Bulwark 2.1.0.0
+# CRyptoCrowd 2.1.0.0

 __Mandatory Update__

-Bulwark 2.1.0.0 is a mandatory update to address bugs and introduce enhancements that require a network protocol change.
+CRyptoCrowd 2.1.0.0 is a mandatory update to address bugs and introduce enhancements that require a network protocol change.

 ## Governance
 - Modified proposals on testnet to allow for a greater finalization period.